 - Decisions on the eligibility and size of a reward are the sole discretion of Phantom.

 - Any disclosure of a vulnerability to the public or other third parties (such as the media) before Phantom makes it public will disqualify the bounty.
-Issues must be privately submitted to email@example.com.
+Issues must be privately submitted to [email protected].

 - No employees, contractors or others with current or prior commercial relationships with Phantom are eligible for rewards.
 This includes auditors used by Phantom.

 Decisions on the eligibility and size of a reward are guided by the rules above, but are, in the end, determined at the sole discretion of Phantom.
 We intend to pay out fairly for reports that have a realistic impact.

 - Critical: up to $50,000